cybertraining-dsc/fa20-523-330/project/project.md

 ## Introduction

 Brazil has the largest E-commerce market in Latin America.
-"It has been estimated that the country accounts for over one third of the region's ecommerce market"[2].
+"It has been estimated that the country accounts for over one third of the region's ecommerce market"[^2].
 However, the growth of the potential e-commerce giant has problems that could potential stunt its long term growth.
 In this analysis I will try to better illustrate a better picture to determine more partical ways to increase e-commerce growth in Brazil and possibile by extention this method can be superimposed on other regions of the world.

 ## Refrences

-1. Olist.
-“Brazilian E-Commerce Public Dataset by Olist.”
+[^11: Olist.
+"Brazilian E-Commerce Public Dataset by Olist."
 Kaggle, 29 Nov.
-2018, www.kaggle.com/olistbr/brazilian-ecommerce.
+2018, <www.kaggle.com/olistbr/brazilian-ecommerce>.

-2. Navarro, José Gabriel.
-“Topic: E-Commerce in Brazil.”
-Statista, www.statista.com/topics/4697/e-commerce-in-brazil/.
+[^2]: Navarro, José Gabriel.
+"Topic: E-Commerce in Brazil."
+Statista, <www.statista.com/topics/4697/e-commerce-in-brazil/>.